-Here are some ideas that will help you with low-EMF furnaces and appliances:
+The following will help you to select a low-EMF furnace and some appliances:

 Bill in Michigan:

 I recommend the standard efficiency Bryant brand furnace and air conditioner.
 It has a two-speed fan, not a variable speed unit.
 It came with an Emerson thermostat.